eric-ampire/lottiefiles-app/README.md

-<h1 align="center">Android Study Case</h1></br>
+<h1 align="center">Lottiefiles App</h1></br>
 <p align="center">
-A demo Android Study Case app using compose and Hilt based on modern Android tech-stacks and MVI architecture.
-Fetching data from the network and integrating persisted data in the database via repository pattern using compose.
+Lottiefiles App is an Android application built using jetpack compose and Hilt, based on modern Android technology stacks and the MVI architecture.
+The application is a clone of the [Lottiefiles](https://lottiefiles.com/mobile) mobile application and allows the user to retrieve and save animations, animators and articles locally from an API rest
 </p>
 </br>